We Build the Wall: Kobach campaigns for Wall and Senate

 On August 1, 2019, Kobach sent out a campaign fundraiser using both the corporate name and email list of "Wall" donors.
 Kobach's involvement with WBtW, which is a 501(c)4 organization, has given cause for concern, as the fundraising and campaign mailing lists it is accumulating are prohibited from coordinating with his Senate campaign, but the ability and appetite for effective oversight within the Trump administration are anticipated to likely be inadequate.
 Common Cause Vice President of Policy and Litigation Paul S. Ryan said, "At a minimum, this Kobach for Senate fundraising solicitation email appears to violate the 'paid for by' disclaimer requirement" for official campaign communications.
 Ryan specified the requirement that mandates disclosure of the financial sponsors who originate official political communications.
 Kobach's email might be legal if his campaign paid fair market value for use of the list.
 If that were the case, a "paid for by" disclaimer would be required but was not present in the solicitation.
 Ryan said, "If the Kobach committee did not pay fair market value for the cost of disseminating this email, then the committee has arguably committed the more serious campaign finance law violation of receiving a corporate contribution in the form of a coordinated expenditure."
 WBtW is legally prohibited from financing federal political campaigns in any fashion.

-On July 23, 2019, Kansas Senate President Susan Wagle of Wichita filed the paperwork with the Federal Elections Commission necessary to run in the race for the vacant Senate seat.
+On July 23, 2019, Kansas Senate President Susan Wagle of Wichita filed the paperwork with the Federal Election Commission necessary to run in the race for the vacant Senate seat.
 She criticized Kobach's employment in the controversial privately financed and constructed scheme to build the southern border wall.
 Wagle supports the building of a federally designed, bid and funded wall while saying Kobach's group undermines federal involvement.
 "We don't need some rogue organization going out and building the wall."